Low-resource language roadmap

 • Built as a continuation of the low-resource language sequence

-What is already fair to say
+What is already concrete

 • There is an active community pathway in Chubut through local contacts